Narapati of Mrauk-U

 Narapati of Mrauk U (နာရပတိ (မြောက်ဦး)); whose personal name Nga-Kuthala (ငကုသလ), was a king of the Mrauk-U Dynasty of Arakan.
 He was a great-grandson of Min Bin.

+The Yatra Bell, which was believed to protect the Rakhine people, was created during the reign of King Narapati.

 Ascent to the throne

 Prior to his predecessor Min Sanay's ascension, King Thiri Thudhamma had inadvertently elevated the importance of the Laungkrakca, the governor of Launggyet.
 At the time of his death and Sanay's ascension, Narapati was the Laungkrakca and was vying for power within the royal court.
 When Sanay died from smallpox, Narapati seized the throne for himself with the help of Sane's mother Nat Shin Mae- who also happened to be his lover.
 He then bore the title of Narapati which means "Lord of the people".
 To secure his accession, Narapati murdered many royal relatives and nobles, causing targeted survivors to flee to Chittagong.
 Historian Jacques Leider ascribes the mysterious death of Thiri Thudhamma and Sanay as a coup d'état by Narapati.

 Narapati was crowned on 3 July 1638.
 Soon after in September 1638, his claim to the throne was challenged by the "King of Chittagong".
 Arakanese chronicles identify this pretender as Ngatunkhin, a son of Thiri Thudhamma.
 Contemporary Mughal sources identified him as a brother of Narapati by the name of Mangat Rai.
 Narapati detached a military force led by his chief bodyguard and pushed the Chittagonian rebellion into Mughal territory.
 There, Ngatunkhin/Mangat Rai set up a base of operations by December 1639.
 The kingdom remained unstable with fears of a Mughal invasion or rumours of a restoration of the old royal house.